imgag/ngs-bits/doc/tools/VariantFilterAnnotations.md

 	                                     invert - If set, removes all variants if they were called in short-read WGS sample. [default=false]

 	Mandatory parameters:
 	  -in <file>        Input variant list in GSvar format.
 	  -out <file>       Output variant list in GSvar format.
 	  -filters <file>   Filter definition file.

 	Special parameters:
 	  --help            Shows this help and exits.
 	  --version         Prints version and exits.
 	  --changelog       Prints changeloge and exits.
 	  --tdx             Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.
+	  --settings [file] Settings override file (no other settings files are used).

 ### VariantFilterAnnotations changelog
-	VariantFilterAnnotations 2024_08-36-g4fed1f49
+	VariantFilterAnnotations 2024_08-113-g94a3b440

 	2018-07-30 Replaced command-line parameters by INI file and added many new filters.
 	2017-06-14 Refactoring of genotype-based filters: now also supports multi-sample filtering of affected and control samples.